Raharney: History

+There is an old, unused graveyard, located on top of a small hill on the bend of the river as it leaves the village.
+This ecclesiastical enclosure, in Grange Beg townland, is known locally as Kilcolumb church and graveyard.

+Within the village is a Catholic church dedicated to St. Brigid.
+This church, built c.
+1834, is in the Roman Catholic Diocese of Meath.

 Public transport

 Bus Éireann route 115A provides a commuter link to Dublin via Ballivor, Summerhill and Maynooth with one journey in the morning and an evening journey back Mondays to Fridays inclusive.
 Until August 2013, Bus Éireann route 118 provided a daily commuter service to Dublin and Mullingar.